NEXT CALL FOR PROPOSALS TO BE PUBLISHED END OF MAY 2026, FOR YEAR-ROUND SURVEILLANCE 2026-2027

 If a site has no capacity to generate WGS, the site is offered the possibility to ship its specimens to the GIHSN sequencing platform at the National Influenza Centre in Lyon, France, or to another GIHSN partner having sequencing capacity and located closer to the site, under the Terms of Reference for sharing materials in GISRS.
 Shipment expenses will be borne by the GIHSN.

 All sites must have the capacity to submit WGS at a minimum consensus data of the HA and NA segments to the GISAID EpiFlu™ database.
-Clinical information should be captured in the current questionnaire used by the GIHSN (possibly e-CRF) and will include the link with GISAID sequence.
+Clinical information should be captured in the current questionnaire used by the GIHSN (possibly e-CRF) including clinical outcomes, and the link with GISAID sequence.

 SELECTION PROCESS